My Chinese wife and I have been living a van-life this past year.

 Hopefully for him, life will be kinder.

-But he was lucky – I suppose, that on this day his friend had came to watch (as usually he practiced alone).
+But he was lucky – I suppose, that on this day his friend watched (usually he practiced alone).
 And maybe – just maybe, his friend saved his life.

 Our van journey across Yunnan crosses into Sichuan